Aliases for PTPN18 Gene

 The protein encoded by this gene is a member of the protein tyrosine phosphatase (PTP) family.
 PTPs are known to be signaling molecules that regulate a variety of cellular processes including cell growth, differentiation, the mitotic cycle, and oncogenic transformation.
 This PTP contains a PEST motif, which often serves as a protein-protein interaction domain, and may be related to protein intracellular half-live.
 This protein can differentially dephosphorylate autophosphorylated tyrosine kinases that are overexpressed in tumor tissues, and it appears to regulate HER2, a member of the epidermal growth factor receptor family of receptor tyrosine kinases.
 Two transcript variants encoding different isoforms have been found for this gene. [provided by RefSeq, Nov 2008]

 GeneCards Summary for PTPN18 Gene

-PTPN18 (Protein Tyrosine Phosphatase, Non-Receptor Type 18) is a Protein Coding gene.
-Among its related pathways are PAK Pathway and B cell receptor signaling pathway (KEGG).
+PTPN18 (Protein Tyrosine Phosphatase Non-Receptor Type 18) is a Protein Coding gene.
+Among its related pathways are Signaling by GPCR and B cell receptor signaling pathway (KEGG).
 Gene Ontology (GO) annotations related to this gene include phosphatase activity and non-membrane spanning protein tyrosine phosphatase activity.
 An important paralog of this gene is PTPN22.

 Differentially dephosphorylate autophosphorylated tyrosine kinases which are known to be overexpressed in tumor tissues.